mont5piques/caldav_calendar_te/README.md

 Please keep issues using Roundcube and Nextcloud running on same FQDN  (No VM's, cross domains, self sighned certs or Dockers ...
 Sorry  :-(  ) ....
 This was forked for use with Nextcloud only.
 I wished I had the time to make it work for all but real life says otherwise.

+I am apologizing for comment above.
+I actually would love to make this the "End all be All" extension for a CalDav solution for all.
+I am asking for help on this.

+Let's Get'r Done